 Original format ISE - until 31 August 2015

-The information on this page is for the original format ISE exam, available until 31 August.
-The revised ISE exam is available from:
+The information on this page is for original format ISE exams until 31 August 2015.
+Entries for ISE in this format are now closed.
+Exam sessions for revised format ISE are from:

 If you are taking ISE as a Secure English Language Test (SELT) for UK Home Office purposes, visit the Trinity SELT pages.